Keep a record when automation changes your infrastructure.

 - It does not gate or approve deployments.

-- It records what happened, so another party can verify it.
+It records what the issuer reported, so another party can verify it.

 Add records to one provisioning workflow this week.